 Background Dry weather urban runoff is contaminated water that is generated from day-to-day activities such as over-irrigating lawns, washing cars and hosing down driveways.
 This untreated water flows into stormdrains.
-The flow can be filled with pathogens (disease causing organisms), toxics, pesticides and other materials that can contaminate beaches and lead to beach postings.
+The flow can be filled with pathogens (disease causing organisms), toxics, pesticides and other materials that can contaminate beaches and lead to beach postings and beach closures.

 A 1999 Huntington Beach closure investigation indicated that the dry weather urban runoff flowing into the Pacific Ocean may have caused or contributed to shoreline contamination and high bacteria levels.
 As a result, the Orange County Sanitation District (OCSD) began the dry weather urban runoff diversion program.

-Since 1999, OCSD has been successfully reducing bacterial exceedances along Orange County’s beaches.
+Since 1999, OCSD has successfully reduced bacterial exceedances along Orange County’s beaches.

 OCSD’s Program As part of a regional best management practice (BMP) to control urban runoff, OCSD has agreed to reroute the dry weather urban runoff from stormwater pump stations and storm channels located in the cities of Huntington Beach and Newport Beach into OCSD’s sewer system for treatment.